Building Trust and Communication in Remote Teams

 Boost Collaboration and Accountability

 Collaboration and accountability can be hard to facilitate when everyone’s working remotely.
 Many teams use in-person standup meetings to keep track of accountability, but this isn’t an option for remote teams.
-And when you have projects where a bunch of people are doing different tasks, it can be hard to keep track of who’s doing what.
+And when you have projects where a bunch of people are doing different tasks, it can be hard to keep track of who’s doing what and measure productivity.

 One way to get around this is with instant messaging software like Slack and Microsoft Teams, which allow for easy communication between teams in different places.
 There are also several tools you can use with these platforms to boost collaboration and accountability even further, like Dash, which creates time-boxed channels for specific projects, and Workstreams, which allows you to create Kanban boards directly within your Slack channels.